-This guideline outlines legislative requirements for administering vaccines and substances for the purpose of education and/or demonstration as defined in the Pharmacy Act.
-It is meant to be used alongside the Standards of Practice, Standards of Operations, Code of Ethics and O. Reg.
+This guideline outlines legislative requirements and expectations for pharmacy professionals administering substances by inhalation as authorized by the Pharmacy Act and in accordance with O. Reg.
 202/94.
+It is meant to be used alongside the Standards of Practice, Standards of Operation, and Code of Ethics.

-Informed Consent: a consent to treatment is informed if, before giving it, the person received the information about the nature, expected benefit, potential risks or side effects, other options and consequences of not having the treatment (or any information that a reasonable person in the same circumstances would require in order to make a decision about the treatment) and the person received responses to their request for additional information (Health Care Consent Act).
+Informed Consent: Consent to treatment is informed if, before giving it, the person received the information about the nature, expected benefit, potential risks or side effects, other options and consequences of not having the treatment (or any information that a reasonable person in the same circumstances would require to make a decision about the treatment) and the person received responses to any requests for additional information (Health Care Consent Act).

 Pharmacist: For the purposes of this document where the term ‘pharmacist’ is used it is inclusive of pharmacy interns and students, and subject to any terms, conditions and limitations on their certificates of registration.
 Where this is not the case, it will be clearly identified.

 A pharmacy professional is authorized under the Pharmacy Act to perform the controlled act of administering a substance by inhalation in accordance with the requirements established by O. Reg.
 202/94 (“the regulations”).

 - A substance included in Schedule 2 of O. Reg.
 202/94